 ‘PharmD’ vs. PhD, MSc and BSc

 The PharmD (Doctor of Pharmacy) is an undergraduate program and is a professional designation.
 It requires only 2 years of university study for admission, whereas PhD (Doctor of Philosophy) programs are graduate research programs which typically require at least 6 years of university level study, including a 4 year BSc and a 2 year MSc program, for entry.
 Graduate degree programs (MSc and PhD) will not qualify you for licensure as a pharmacist – they are geared to candidates who are interested in research.
-Remember, it is the PharmD designation (or BScPhm at most other Canadian universities) which you will need to become licensed as a pharmacist in Canada.
+Remember, it is the PharmD designation (or BScPhm at some other Canadian universities) which you will need to become licensed as a pharmacist in Canada.

 It is not necessary to complete a degree program to meet the academic admission requirements for our PharmD program – most students are able to meet the academic requirements within only 2 years of university level study!
 Once admitted to our PharmD program it will take 4 years to complete the program regardless of prior education or work experience.

 There are various Pharmacy related BSc degree programs (for example, Pharmacology or Pharmaceutical Chemistry) but these general science programs alone do not qualify you for licensure as a Pharmacist even though there may be some overlap in course material between the programs.
 There is no advantage, as part of the admission process, to students who choose programs with some related material (such as those mentioned above).